Twitter Permanently Suspends Steve Bannon Account After Beheading Comments

 Bannon made the comments calling for medieval violence during a livestream of his talk show and podcast, War Room: Pandemic.

 "I'd put the heads on pikes.
 Right.
 I'd put them at the two corners of the White House.
-As a warning to federal bureaucrats: Either get with the program or you're gone," he said in the now-deleted video previously posted on Twitter, Facebook, and YouTube.
+As a warning to federal bureaucrats: Either get with the program or you're gone," he said in the now-deleted video previously posted on Twitter, Facebook and YouTube.
 However, it has been recirculated through other accounts.

 CNN reported the video was viewed at least 200,000 times on Facebook before it was deleted.